SUGAR ALCOHOLS

 MALTITOL

-This sugar alcohol is about 90% as sweet as table sugar, and consuming it in place of sugar requires less insulin secretion, so it helps keep blood sugar levels lower.
+This sugar alcohol is about 90% as sweet as table sugar.
+In comparison to table sugar, maltitol requires less insulin secretion, so it helps keep blood sugar levels lower.
 It is made from corn, wheat, potatoes, and catalytic hydrogenation.
 Compared to other sugar alcohols, maltitol’s properties are also the most similar to table sugar.
 Additionally, consuming large amounts of maltitol can cause diarrhea and bowel discomfort.
 The safety of maltitol has been confirmed by the Scientific Committee for Food of the European Union, the World Health Organization’s Joint Expert Committee on Food Additives, the U.S. FDA, Australia, and Canada.